Onsite Sanitation Guide 101: Ultimate Wastewater Solutions

 Composting toilets are eco-friendly as they recycle waste into compost, reducing the need for chemical treatment.

-What role do governments play in promoting onsite sanitation?
+What role do governments play in promoting on-site sanitation?

 How often should a septic tank be pumped?